 Is it safe to use Zero if I have endometriosis or PCOS?

-Generally speaking, it is fine to use Zero if you have PCOS or endometriosis.
+Generally speaking, it is fine to use a menstrual cup if you have PCOS or endometriosis.
 Zero collects up to four times as much menstrual fluid than a regular tampon, so you won't have to empty your cup as often as you would need to change a tampon.
-In addition, Zero has measuring lines on each menstrual cup, so it may be useful for you to keep track of your flow.
+In addition, Zero Cup has measuring lines on each cup, so it may be useful for you to keep track of your flow.

-As with any vaginal condition, we would recommend you speak with your gynaecologist before using Zero.
+As with any vaginal condition, we would recommend you speak with your gynaecologist before using a menstrual cup.

 I have a tilted uterus - is Zero right for me?